Earned Value Management Example & Tutorial

-Earned Value Management Example – Earned value analysis is an efficient technique to realise and manage the project’s performance.
+One week ago, we received an email from one of our readers asking where to find earned value management exercises and answers .
+In this earned value management tutorial , we will analyze an Earned Value Management Example .
+Basically, earned value analysis is an efficient technique to realise and manage the project’s performance.
 Organizations across all the industries use Earned Earned Value management techniques to understand the health of their projects.
 Customers and/or the stakeholders usually ask Project managers these famous questions :

 How is the project going ? or How is the performance of the project ?